Mole-Dagbon tribe: History, food, dance, languages, weapons, facts

 Dance and music

-Mole Dagbani dance and music are some of the cores of its people.
-Through the art of dancing and music, they get to preserve their history over generations.
+Mole-Dagbani dance and music are some of the core of its people.
+Through the art of dancing and music, they preserve their history for generations.
 They consider dancing as a form of expressing their emotions.
 The Dagbani people also use it for social interactions and physical exercise.

 Through dance, people can illustrate and articulate a story or idea.
 The Dagbamba people have also embraced and incorporated a modern form of music and dance into their traditional one.
 At the local level, Dagbani music is heard in non-traditional music genres such as hip hop, reggae, Islamic music, or hip life.

-Two of the most important festivals are Bugum (fire festival) and Damba.
-The chiefs and the people celebrate the Damba festival.
-The celebration takes place during the third month of the Islamic calendar.
+Bugum (fire festival) and Damba are two of the most important festivals.
+The Damba festival, which is celebrated by both the chiefs and the people, takes place during the third month of the Islamic calendar.

-It is celebrated to mark the birth and the naming of the Holy prophet Muhammud.
+It is celebrated to mark the Holy Prophet Muhammud's birth and naming.
 The festival is divided into three different sections:

 - The Somo Damba